Simulating pulse EPR spectra

 Options

 By default, EasySpin uses a mid-range resolution.
-For systems with very anisotopic tensors, it is often necessary to manually increase Opt.nKnots to get fully converged spectra.
+For systems with very anisotropic tensors, it is often necessary to manually increase Opt.GridSize to get fully converged spectra.

 Another useful setting concerns the "product rule".
 This rule states that ESEEM traces from a spin system with multiple nuclei can be approximated as sums of products of the ESEEM traces from single-nucleus subsystems.
 Using the product rule is an approximation (except for ideal pulses), but can substantially speed up simulations for multi-nuclear systems.
 By default, it is not used.
 To activate it, use